Skip to content

 • Chronic pelvic pain

-Women’s pain is often more intimate than a males and, as shown by the above, it’s experienced around and due to female reproductive organs.
-The prevalence of several common chronic pain conditions is also greater for some women than men including; fibromyalgia, migraine and chronic tension-type headache, irritable bowel syndrome, temporomandibular disorders, and interstitial cystitis.
+As seen from the above list, women’s pain is often more intimate than males, and is frequently experienced around and due to female reproductive organs.
+The prevalence of several common chronic pain conditions is also greater for some women than men including fibromyalgia, migraine and chronic tension-type headache, irritable bowel syndrome, temporomandibular disorders, and interstitial cystitis.

 For many of us (myself included!) we silently accept the taboo or avoid discussing symptoms mainly because, as women, we think this is a normal part of life and ‘get on with it’.

-But what the talk made clear is that just because pain is common, it doesn’t mean it should be considered normal and by extension, acceptable.
+But the talk made clear that just because pain is common doesn’t mean it should be considered normal and, by extension, acceptable.

 Take period pain as an example.
-It’s experienced by 80-90% of women and a leading cause of absenteeism with 30-40% of women regularly missing school or work as a result.
+It’s experienced by 80-90% of women and is a leading cause of absenteeism, with 30-40% of women regularly missing school or work as a result.
 If the pain is ‘normal’, why should it have such a detrimental effect on our lives?

-However, women in developing countries, who may breastfeed for longer and have multiple pregnancies with a lower life expectancy could have an estimated 100 periods over the course of their lives.
+However, women in developing countries who may breastfeed for longer and have multiple pregnancies with a lower life expectancy could have an estimated 100 periods throughout their lives.

-What then is ‘normal’ if there are so many different lived experiences?
+What then is ‘normal’ if so many different experiences exist?
 What is the baseline for ‘normal’ pain?

 Gender biases have serious and sometimes fatal repercussions.
 One study found that women are up to seven times more likely than men to be misdiagnosed and discharged in the middle of having a heart attack.

 Why?
-Because medical concepts of most diseases are based on the understanding of male physiology as historically women have been excluded from clinical trials.
-Men were treated as the “medical norm” and women ‘…in essence, considered small men.
+Because medical concepts of most diseases are based on the understanding of male physiology, historically, women have been excluded from clinical trials.
+Men were treated as the “medical norm”, and women ‘…in essence, considered small men.

-Mad fact for you.
-It took until 2014 for the National Institute of Health to begin to acknowledge a problem with male bias in preclinical trials, and until 2016 for it to mandate that any research money it granted must include females.
+This is a mad fact for you: It took until 2014 for the National Institute of Health to begin acknowledging a problem with male bias in preclinical trials and until 2016 for it to mandate that any research money it granted must include females.
 2016!!!

-Led by Professor Rebeccah Slater, Professor of Paediatric Neuroscience, University of Oxford , the conversation moved onto the effect our words have.
+Led by Professor Rebeccah Slater, Professor of Paediatric Neuroscience at the University of Oxford, the conversation moved on to the effect our words have.

-Concerns were raised that using certain terms and words that suggest pain medication will rid one of pain completely were detrimental to the patient.
-They place too much focus on pain, when focus should be looking at quality of life instead.
+Concerns were raised that using specific terms and words that suggest pain medication will rid one of pain ultimately was detrimental to the patient.
+They focus too much on pain when the focus should be on quality of life instead.

-If GPs are making this mistake then, as copywriters or creatives, we also have to think about the weight our words can have when devising material for patients.
+If GPs are making this mistake, then, as copywriters or creatives, we also have to consider the weight our words can have when devising material for patients.

 Some of my key takeaways from the talk were as follows:

-• Use words wisely – whether you’re a marketeer or a clinician talking to a patient, think about the weight of your words.
+Whether you’re a marketeer or a clinician talking to a patient, think about the weight of your words.
 Don’t use phrases like ‘pain killer’.
-Over promising the effects of pain medication leaves patients frustrated and disappointed when the pain returns.
-Ideas offered by the audience for more realistic phrases were ‘pain relief’ or ‘pain management’
+Over-promising the effects of pain medication leaves patients frustrated and disappointed when the pain returns.
+Ideas offered by the audience for more realistic phrases were ‘pain relief’ or ‘pain management.’

-• Provide additional support tools – many HCPs in the audience spoke about the need to educate patients on new technologies.
-However, for HCPs to do this, they must be aware of what ‘new technologies’ there are.
+Many HCPs in the audience spoke about the need to educate patients on new technologies.
+However, for HCPs to do this, they must be aware of what ‘new technologies’ exist.
 That’s why reaching out to them with education packs could create powerful brand advocates for your brand or service.

-• Consider language barriers – whilst gender is one consideration, within this single characteristic are many variants and assuming all women speak (and read) English in the UK is a mistake.
-Translating assets into different languages ensures that those often most vulnerable can advocate for themselves.**
+Whilst gender is one consideration, within this single characteristic are many variants and assuming all women speak (and read) English in the UK is a mistake.
+Translating assets into different languages ensures the most vulnerable can advocate for themselves.**

 *Brands like Daye are making waves in this area as well investing in innovation to bridge the gender gap in medical research and innovation.

-I was encouraged by how many HCPs attended but it’s concerning we’re still having this conversation.
-For anyone who wants to find out more about gender bias and femhealth issues, below is a list of resources I’ve personally found pretty useful lately.
+I was encouraged by how many HCPs attended, but it’s concerning that we’re still having this conversation.
+Below is a list of resources I’ve found helpful lately for anyone wanting to learn more about gender bias and health issues.

 Valentina Milanova

-Valentina Milanova is the founder of Daye, the gynae health research and development company on a mission to close the gender pain gap and overcome historical gender biases in medical research and product innovation.
+Valentina Milanova founded Daye, a gynae health research and development company, with a mission to close the gender pain gap and overcome historical gender biases in medical research and product innovation.

 Jane Brearley

-If you want to learn more about health inequalities in general, Jane is your person.
-Her feed is full of useful insights and she set up Intent Health, a healthcare communications agency focussed on reaching forgotten, ignored, or misunderstood communities.
+If you want to learn more about health inequalities, Jane Brearley is your person.
+Her feed is full of valuable insights and she set up Intent Health, a healthcare communications agency focused on reaching forgotten, ignored, or misunderstood communities.

 Jo Corral

-An old school friend set up a sex education and vulva acceptance campaign, This Is A Vulva, to stem the rise in labiaplasty.
-She also runs make your own vulva workshops/pub quiz which are a must.
+An old school friend, Jo Corral, has set up a sex education and vulva acceptance campaign, This Is A Vulva, to stem the rise in labiaplasty.
+She also runs make-your-own vulva workshops/pub quizzes, which are a must!